alercah/rado/design.md

 ## Underlying Philosophy

-The first questions that Peri aims to tackle are of the form "Can the player accomplish this goal, given certain parameters?"
+The first questions that Rado aims to tackle are of the form "Can the player accomplish this goal, given certain parameters?"
 In the simplest case, the goals are of the form "retrieve the item at a given location".
 The most important other goal is "complete the game's win condition", since ultimately, completing